 Like this recipe?

 You’ll find many more like this in our Newfoundland Inspired Recipes Category and in our Side Dishes Category.

-- 1 pound sliced smoked bacon, cut in small pieces
+- 1 lb sliced smoked bacon cut in small pieces

 - 2 large red onions chopped